redaalomran/Colon_accessibility_prediction/README.md

 Understanding which regions of the genome are accessible is key to identifying active regulatory elements like promoters and enhancers.
 These open regions are where important processes—like gene transcription—begin.
 Instead of measuring accessibility directly, which can be time-consuming and costly, this project uses patterns in histone markers and transcription factors to predict whether a given region is accessible.
 By training a deep learning model on known ATAC-seq data, we can not only make accessibility predictions but also explore which epigenetic features contribute most to chromatin openness.

 ## Data used:
-All data used in the project are publicly availible from ENCODE and are all from the HCT116 cell line:
+All datasets used in this project are publicly available from the ENCODE Project and originate from the HCT116 human colon cancer cell line:
 - Accessibility reference:
   - ATAC-seq (ENCFF624HRW)
 - Histone marks: